DinoChiesa/ApigeeEdge-UE-Toggle-Deploy-From-Proxy-List/README.md

 3. It's not clear it will work if you want to undeploy a revision of a proxy that is not the latest.

 4. The current version has an unnecessary external dependency on waitForKeyElements().
-It works fine, but it shouldn't be there, especially since there is a waitForPredicate9) function internally.
+It works fine, but it shouldn't be there, especially since there is a waitForPredicate() function which is nearly the same thing.